-But if you dedicatedly work on your blog, you eventually start reaping the benefits.
-Most bloggers who quit their job to travel and blog full-time start making money during the first year of their blogging-stint.
-Though of course, the money generated is often not enough, and bloggers always have to rely on other sources of income (for example, I rely on freelance writing heavily — Read: How I Make Money Travel Blogging) there are still enough ways of generating revenues from your blog.
+If you dedicatedly work on your blog, you eventually start making money out of it.
+Most bloggers who blog full-time start making money during the first year of their blogging-stint.
+Though of course, the money generated is often never enough, and most bloggers have to rely on other sources of income (for example, I initially relied on freelancing to make money, and now I have a travel business established in the mountains that contributes to my travel needs — Read: How I Make Money Travel Blogging) there are still enough ways of generating revenues from your blog.

 Different bloggers moreover use different ways of making money.
-But before I disclose all the ways I know of (or have tried in the past) let me put a word of warning first.
-If your goal of starting a travel blog is making money — don’t even bother starting!
+And before I disclose all the ways I know of (or have tried in the past) let me put a word of warning first.
+If your goal of starting a travel blog is making money, don’t even bother starting!
 Because there are far easier ways of making money online than blogging.
-I would only recommend travel blogging if your goal is to travel, write about your journeys, photography or social media (or preferably all of the above) — and you only want to live that goal.
+I would only recommend travel blogging if your goal is to travel and you enjoy writing about your journeys.
+Travel blogging is more about following your passion for travel than seeking ways of making money.

 So if you still want to be a full-time travel blogger, these are the different ways to cash in on your hobby.